Louis-Chitiz/RHom/tutorials/First_PCA_Analysis.md

 ## Running your first PCA analysis

-We are now ready to run your first ThoughtSpace analysis!
+We are now ready to run your first RHom analysis!

 **1. Open visual studio code**